X-death25/MD-Dumper_old_stm32F4/README.md

 How to use it ?
 -----

-You just need an USB-C to USB.
+You just need an USB-C to USB. <br>
 Connect the dumper to the PC and wait blue led activation.
-Insert game cartridge.
+Insert game cartridge.  <br>
 Start the software.
-Enjoy !
+Enjoy ! <br>

 Operating System Compatibility
 -----